 The Master of Public Health Program at Lakehead University was established in 2002, the first such program in Canada.
-This practicum-based degree offers the option of completing a Specialization in Gerontology, Epidemiology, Indigenous and Northern Health, Social-Ecological Systems, Sustainability and Health, and Nursing that offers a sub-specialty with Nurse Practitioner electives.
-The Master of Public Health programs, with the exception of specific course requirements for the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives, may be completed through Distance Education on a Flexible full-time basis; those wishing to complete the Master of Public Health program on a full-time basis must apply to the on-campus program.
+This practicum-based degree may be completed through Distance Education on a Flexible full-time or Full-time basis.
+Those wishing to complete the Master of Public Health program on-campus may apply to the full-time on-campus program.

 - possesses advanced public health-related education;